Invariants of graph drawings in the plane: Conclusion: higher-dimensional generalizations

 (c) Any sufficiently small perturbation of an almost $r$-embedding is again an almost $r$-embedding.
 So the existence of a {\it continuous} almost $r$-embedding is equivalent to the existence of a {\it PL} almost $r$-embedding, and to the existence of a {\it general position PL} almost $r$-embedding.
 Cf. \cite[Approximation Lemma 1.4.6]{Sk20}. \end{remark}

 See more introduction in \cite[\S1.2]{Sk16}.

-\begin{problem} Which 2-hypergraphs admit a PL map to $\R^2$ without triple points?
-Which 2-hypergraphs are almost 3-embeddable in $\R^2$?
-Are there algorithms for checking the above properties of 2-hypergraphs?
+\begin{problem} Which 2-complexes admit a PL map to $\R^2$ without triple points?
+Which 2-complexes are almost 3-embeddable in $\R^2$?
+Are there algorithms for checking the above properties of 2-complexes?
 Same questions for $\R^2$ replaced by $\R^3$, or for `triple' and `almost 3-embeddable' replaced by `$r$-tuple' and `almost $r$-embeddable'.\footnote{Analogous problems for maps from graphs to the line are investigated in studies of {\it cutwidth}, see \cite{TSB, LY04, Kho} and references therein.} \end{problem}

 \begin{theorem} If $r$ is not a prime power, then